-In 2018, together with MFNM, Coeuraj set out on a multi-year journey to find a way to reinforce and highlight the benefits of working together while celebrating the strengths of the individual communities, their unique identities, and respective interests.
-Since then, the project has centered on building a decision-making framework and increasing Matawa-member communities’ capacity to work together on shared opportunities.
+In 2018, together with MFNM, Coeuraj set out on a multi-year journey to find a way to reinforce and highlight the benefits of these communities working together while celebrating their individual strengths, unique identities, and respective interests.
+Since then, the project has centred around building a decision-making framework and increasing Matawa-member communities’ capacity to work together on shared opportunities.

-Coeuraj has facilitated large, in-person engagements and individual community visits, co-developed capacity building approaches with community champions, and worked across communities as they worked together to collaboratively structure a decision-making framework, owned by them, in service of their people and traditions.
+Coeuraj has facilitated large, in-person engagements and individual community visits, co-developed capacity-building approaches with community champions and worked across communities as they collaboratively structured a decision-making framework owned by them and in service of their people and traditions.

 This work has been the foundation for a continued and growing relationship among the nine communities.
-The work has reinforced their commitment to unity, has strengthened the connections between them, and solidified a path forward.
+The result has reinforced their commitment to unity, strengthened their connections, and solidified a path forward.